Devinci Troy Review — Race-Ready Trail Bike

 It undergoes triple butting and high-pressure hydroforming which means excellent durability, premium stiffness, and a strength-to-weight ratio high above its competition.
 This is evident in the fact that the base weight is less than 1lb higher than the Carbon XT.

 Devinci Troy 29 SLX 12s 2020

 - Shock: 140mm, RockShox Deluxe Select+

 - Relocated Geo Adjust Flip Chip – Switch between Hi/Lo mode

 The 29 SLX is from the 2020 Troy range and comes with a reliable Shimano SLX drivetrain along with the stiff, durable, and lightweight G04 aluminum frame.

-This bike uses a Split Pivot suspension system that super-smooth ride with small bump compliance and excellent pedal stroke efficiency.
+This bike uses a Split Pivot suspension system that offers a super-smooth ride with small bump compliance and excellent pedal stroke efficiency.
+That’s the system used by many of Devinci’s best models, such as the Marshall trail bike.
 For suspension, it combines premium Fox Rhythm 36 160mm in the front with slightly lower quality RockShox Deluxe Select+ in the back.